iammenasco/portfolio/README.md

-# My Portfolio
+# My 2013 Portfolio

-This portfolio is super old.
-Like 2013?
-I should probably update it some time...
+If I were you, I'd just check out https://codepen.io/iammenasco for the latest stuff I've been working on.
+This thing is ancient, and I doubt I'll update it.
+Its not worth it.